temporalio/documentation/docs/content/how-to-view-search-attributes-of-a-cluster-using-tctl.md

 ---
 id: how-to-view-search-attributes-of-a-cluster-using-tctl
 title: How to view Search Attributes of a Cluster using tctl
-description: Use the `tctl cluster get-search-attributes` command to view Search Attribute keys currently indexed by the Cluster.
+description: Use the `tctl cluster get-search-attributes` command to view Search Attributes currently indexed by the Cluster.
 tags:
   - operation-guide
   - filtered-lists